hx2A/py5website/main/tutorials.rst

 * How to Use py5
     * :doc:`py5-modes`
     * :doc:`jupyter-notebooks`
+    * :doc:`render-helper-tools`

+* New Features or Things that Warrant Detailed Explanations
     * Bugs You're Likely to Encounter and Things I Want To Know About

-* New Features or Things that Warrant Detailed Explanations
     * py5's Design Philosophy: What Is Included and What Is Not
     * Working with numpy Arrays
     * Math and the ``noise`` Method